stac-utils/stac-task/docs/source/usage.rst

    if __name__ == "__main__":
       MyTask.cli()

-This provides a CLI that supports several useful flags for using stactask.
+This provides a CLI that supports several useful flags for using stac-task.
 Invoking it without any arguments will print usage.

 A common way of invoking the task is: